DrC0okie/HEIG_PCO_Labo2/README.md

 ## Introduction

-We are interested in developing a program capable of cracking an md5 hash to recover a password.
-An application has been provided to us, but suffers from some performance shortcomings, as it is single-threaded.
-So the goal of this lab is to enhance the performance of the application by implementing a multi-threaded process.
+We are interested in developing a program capable of finding Md5 hash primitives.
+A single-threaded application skeleton was provided to us but suffers from performance shortcomings.
+The goal of this laboratory is to enhance the performance of the application by implementing a multithreaded process.

-## How to speed-up the hacking process?
+## Performance gains

-It is evident that the program primary function is to evaluate every possible combinations.
-This, being a computationally heavy task, we can leverage concurrency to speed-up the process by allowing simultaneous evaluation of distinct combinations.
+The program's primary function is to hash every possible combinations of an alphabet and compare it to the provided hash.
+This CPU-intensive task can leverage concurrency to speed up the process by allowing for the simultaneous evaluation of distinct combinations.

-### 2.1 Partitioning Strategy
+### 2.1 Search space partitioning

-In order to multi-thread the workload, we must implement a good partitioning startegy.
+In order to multi-thread the workload, we must implement a judicious partitioning strategy.
 Every thread must have a fraction of the workload to compute.

-**Our solution**: The total workload, which is the entire space of combinations, is divided into distinct segments.
+The total workload, which is the entire space of combinations, is divided into distinct segments.
 This approach is chosen over dynamic allocation because it reduces overhead.
 Each thread is assigned a specific range of combinations to evaluate.
 This range is determined by a unique identifier, which ensures no two threads work on the same combination, eliminating redundancy and the potential for race conditions.

-The `idToCombination` function will then take the partition the thread is assigned to and return every unique combination in this space.The logic behind this function is grounded in the concept of base conversion.
+The `idToCombination` function will then take the partition the thread is assigned to and return every unique combination in this space.
+The logic behind this function is grounded in the concept of base conversion.
 Just as we can represent numbers in base-10 or base-16, the function represents numbers in a base equivalent to the size of the charset.
-This ensures that every unique ID corresponds to a unique combination of characters, making the process efficient for brute-forcing.
+This ensures that every unique identifier corresponds to a unique combination of characters, making the process efficient for brute-forcing.

 ### 2.2 Communication and Feedback

-While the tasks are separate, it is crucial to maintain a communication channel to the main thread.
-As soon as a thread finds the correct combination, it need to relay this information to prevent other threads from continuing redundant computations.
+While the tasks are separated, it is crucial to maintain a communication channel with the main thread.
+As soon as a thread finds the correct combination, it needs to relay this information to prevent other threads from continuing redundant computations.
+The chosen solutions are the following :

-**Our solution**:

-1. We use an atomic global flag that is checked by all threads.
+1. Use an atomic global flag that is checked by all threads.
 The flag serves as an immediate signaling mechanism.
    Other threads, in the course of their execution, check this flag before processing another chunk of combinations.
-2. We use an explicit termination with the `cancelWork` function.
+2. Use an explicit termination with the `cancelWork` function.
 It provides a means to actively and explicitly instruct other threads to cease their operations.

-**Isn't those 2 mechanisms redundant?**

-Initially, we though that the explicit termination would suffice.
-But we observed that without the atomic flag, the overall performance was degraded.
-So without knowing exactly why, we decided to keep the atomic flag in addition to the explicit termination.
+The initial postulate was that the explicit termination would suffice.
+We nonetheless observed that without the atomic flag, the overall performance degraded.
+In the end, we decided to keep the atomic flag and the explicit termination even though we do not yet fully understand which mechanisms are at play.
+A solution that would be worth exploring is to use a profiler to understand the performance impact of each of these mechanisms.
+We regretfully did not have the time to pursue this avenue.

-### 2.3 progress bar
+### 2.3 Progress reporting

-Each thread keep track of the number of hash it compared.
-They also know the total combination they must compute.
-So each thread is responsible to call the `incrementProgress` every time they computed 1% of their workload.
-This function will then emit a signal to the `mainwindow` to refresh the status  of the progress bar.
+The progress reporting is handled by the `ThreadManager` class which provides a callback function to the threads.
+Each time a thread has done 1% of its work, it calls the callback function, which in turn raises a signal to increment the progress bar in the `MainWindow` class.
+The threads are provided with a value indicating the number of combinations to hash before making a callback.

 ## Workflow

-Here is a simplified representation of the workflow:
+The following diagram shows the workflow of the program:

 ![](figures/process_diagram.png)

 The execution begins with the `MainWindow` initiating the `prepareHacking()` function, which sets the initial parameters and readies the environment for the upcoming multithreading operations.

-The control is then transferred to the `ThreadManager` via the `startHacking()` function.
-Here, the primary responsibility is to manage and coordinate the multi-threaded operations.
-Within `ThreadManager`, the `setUpWork()` method is responsible for allocating distinct segments of the task to individual threads, ensuring no overlap or redundancy.
+The control is then transferred to the `ThreadManager` class via the `startHacking()` method.
+The primary responsibility of the class is to manage and coordinate the threaded operations.
+Within `ThreadManager`, the `setupWork()` method is responsible for splitting the work into as many chunks as there are threads, ensuring no overlap or redundancy.
+The rationale behind this approach is to minimize amount of work that must be done by the threads themselves, so they can focus on the primary task of computing the hash.

-Once the task distribution is complete, the `startWork()` method triggers each thread to execute its assigned operations.
+Once the task splitting is complete, the `startWork()` method creates parametrized threads to execute its assigned operations.
 The `run()` function is executed, which sequentially goes through the steps of hacking.
 It starts by generating combinations using `idToCombination()`, followed by the computation of the hash with `computeHash()`.

-During this process, if a thread identifies a matching hash, it communicates to the main thread, which subsequently executes the `setFoundPassword()` function, logging the identified password.
-In the event a match isn't found within an iteration, the `progressCallback()` method is utilized to relay the status to the `ThreadManager`.
+During this process, if a thread identifies a hash primitive, it sets the atomic flag to `true` and uses the provided `setFoundPassword()` callback to communicate the found password to the `ThreadManager` class.

 Post-completion of tasks by the threads or upon successful identification of the hash, the `ThreadManager` invokes the `cancelWork()` function for all active threads, instructing them to terminate their operations.
 This is immediately